THE HEAD BLOCK

 Ish.
 Give me a moment to notice

 Her lips are chapped.
-Do you think
+I stop to think

-Did she have a husband?
-A daughter
+Did she leave a daughter?
+A letter?

 My questions swell to fill the sac